juniordiscart/ImpossibleOdds-Toolkit/Docs/PhotonWebRPC.md

 ## WebRPC Responses

 When the Photon client receives a reply back from your server, it will notify you it has received something and dump it in your lap in a pretty raw format.
-This framework also picks up on this and tries to preprocess them for you so that you may directly interact with the result in a meaningful way.
+This framework also picks up on this and tries to pre-process them for you so that you may directly interact with the result in a meaningful way.
 However, just like with requests, you'll have to put some guidance markers on your objects for this framework to process them correctly.

 First off, you must associate your request object with its corresponding response object.
 This is done by decorating the **request** class with a `WebRpcResponseType` attribute.
 It takes as only parameter the type of the **response** it is associated with.